How to Sew Double Bias Tape for Hems, Armholes & Corners

 Now let's sew the bias tapes together.

-Please remove the town needle that interferes with the sewing process.
+Please remove the marking pin that interferes with the sewing process.

-Spread the bias tape and align right side together.
+Spread the bias tape and align right sides together.

 This time the seam allowance is set at 1 cm.